anic17/Batch-Antivirus/README.md

 ## Does Batch Antivirus need to be installed?

 No, Batch Antivirus can be used portably.
 Real-time protection relies on folder change monitoring and not on kernel drivers.
-Although it is not needed, running real-time protection (`RealTimeProtection.bat`) and the drive scanner (`BAV.bat`) with administrator privileges to scan system files is recommended.
+Although not needed, running real-time protection (`RealTimeProtection.bat`) and the drive scanner (`BAV.bat`) with administrator privileges to scan system files is recommended.
 If you're willing to have better security, consider adding Batch Antivirus as an autorun with [`BAVAutorun.bat`](https://github.com/anic17/Batch-Antivirus/blob/master/BAVAutorun.bat) and selection option 3 (shell).
 Setting Batch Antivirus as your shell will run the protection before any other startup program.

 ## Why is scanning so slow?